VisaJE/doomsday-tetris-2/README.md

 * The configure file allows for some modifications of the game, including the resolution.
 Try different resolutions at your own risks: not everything is scaled or handled for different screen sizes.
 * Highscores are "hidden" in an encrypted json file.
 On corruption the game might fail due to an assertion failure in rapidjson library.
 To fix, delete the highscore list.
 * Some changes in the configuration prevent ones score to be counted to the leaderboard.
 This is merely to preserve fair game.
+* Sliding speed has to be at least 1.
+At that speed the block moves sideways once per one tick.
+* The default grid/board that also gets scored is 10x19.